perriera/for_interfaces/vm/digitalocean/README.md

 		sudo reboot

 #### Relog into the Linux instance (using DigitalOcean)
-- After a minute or two attempt to relogin to the Linux instance:
+- After a minute or two attempt to relogin into the Linux instance:
 	- Find and select the `Access` button
 	- Find and select the `Launch Drop Console` button